Annie R. Pearce, Ph.D., and Larry Pearce

 Walls, Flooring, and Temporary Heat

-After installation of dry wall, spackling, and paint, the entire floor upstairs in the living room, kitchen, and hallway, which contains inactivated hot water heating pipes, was covered with cork tiles.
+After installation of dry wall, spackling, and paint, the entire floor upstairs in the living room, kitchen, and hallway, which contains hot water radiant heating pipes not yet supplied with an hydronic boiler, was covered with engineered cork planks.
 The They provide comfort, warmth, and ease of cleaning.
-The bathroom is tiled, and the bedroom is covered with feet-warming carpet squares.
+The bathroom has porcelain tiles, and the bedroom is covered with feet-warming carpet tiles with structural backing.
 For now, the upstairs Granny Flat space is warmed using portable electric space heaters, which because of the thermal efficiency of the building, are only needed several months out of the year.

 Annie’s first kitchen addition was an energy-saving side-by-side refrigerator with stainless silver finish.
 The best part is that the 4-door model has the freezer compartments on the bottom.
 Other features include a cheerful alarm to announce when the doors have been left open for more than four minutes.
 Something completely new to this gentile family is the “Sabbath Observer.”
 For strict Jews and other faiths, somehow the refrigerator knows when it’s Saturday, and the lights are extinguished in compliance with religious laws and practices.

 As for the rest of the kitchen, Annie is still in the planning process.
 She acquired any number of recycled and used countertops, a sink, and faucets at the Re-Store to install on top of strategically placed wooden packing crates obtained locally on Craig’s List.
 The plumbing was hooked up and the sink-countertops secured to the wall, all temporarily of course.
-To round off the smart kitchen, Annie found clean, a previously owned microwave and toaster oven.
+To round off the smart kitchen, Annie found a clean manufacturer refurbished microwave.
+The handy toaster oven is new.

 Living Room and Bedroom Features